INeedAUniqueUsername/Nostalgia-64-Godot/README.md

 # Nostalgia 64 (Godot)
 ![](Nostalgia64Preview.png)

 Nostalgia 64 is a physics-based spaceship fighting game.
-Take control of a heavy ship with three thrusters and three weapons, and avoid spinning out of control as you fight enemies in the harsh environment of the void.
+Take control of a heavy ship with three thrusters and three weapons, and avoid spinning out of control as you struggle against enemies in the cold, hard void.

 - Every part of your ship is a weapon
   - Your three thrusters fire damaging exhaust particles.